gbrough/battleship/README.md

 - filter meetups

 Fixes:
-- ship1 and ship2 cannot be the same location
-- check if already choose miss - fails second time

-Requirements/Fixes:
+- hits are not workings

+Requirements:
-- Keep playing until both destroyed
+- Keep playing until all ships hit

 Legend: